qwangmsk/Melanoma-Detect/README.md

 # Melanoma-Detect

+## Project objective

+To evaluate the performance of the newly released GPT-5 for melanoma detection.

 ## System setup

 To run the code on this Github site, a valid OpenAI API account and an API key are required.
 You can follow the following steps to set up your running environment: